SnowflakeCoder/programming/General/Java versions and features.md

 - In this version, **JRE or Server JRE is no longer offered**.
 Only JDK is offered.
 Auto-update has been removed from JRE installations.
 - **Type Inference** for Lambda Parameters
 - **Epsilon Garbage Collector**
-  - The No-Op garbage collector is ideal for handling only memory allocation without implementing any memory reclamation apparatus.
-Epsilon GC is also helpful for **cost-benefit comparison of other garbage collectors and performance testing**.
+  - Epsilon is a <u>passive or "no-op" GC</u>.
+It handles memory allocation but **doesn't recycle it** when objects are no longer used.
+When your application exhausts the Java heap, the JVM shuts down.
+In other words, <u>Epsilon will allow your application to run **out of memory and crash**</u>.
+Epsilon GC is also helpful for **cost-benefit comparison** of other garbage collectors and performance testing.
 - **Z Garbage Collector**
   - It is a **scalable low-latency garbage collector**.
 The Z garbage collector ensures that <u>pause times do not go beyond 10ms</u>.
 It also ensures that pause times do not increase with the size of the heap or live-set.
 Finally, ZGC also manages heaps of varying sizes from 100 megabytes to multi terabytes.
 - **Dynamic Allocation of Compiler Threads**